 Our microbiome plays a starring role in creating healthy fat genes by eating specific types of fiber called prebiotics that create short-chain fatty acids such as butyrate, which helps reduce our genetic predisposition to weight gain.

-It turns out that lean people have more gut bacteria and a more diverse microbiota than those who are overweight or obese.
+It turns out that lean people have more gut bacteria and a more diverse microbiota1 than those who are overweight or obese.
 An imbalance of gut bacteria may cause low-grade inflammation in your body, contributing to weight gain, obesity, and difficulty losing weight.